hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/ServerProtocol.md

-# Server protocol
+# TLS and HTTP/2

 @Metadata {
     @PageImage(purpose: icon, source: "logo")
 }

-Support for TLS and HTTP2 upgrades
+Adding support for TLS and HTTP/2 upgrades.

 ## Overview

 By default a Hummingbird application runs with a HTTP/1.1 server.
-The Hummingbird comes with additional libraries that allow you to change this to use TLS, HTTP2 and WebSockets
+The Hummingbird comes with additional libraries that allow you to change this to leverage TLS, HTTP/2 and WebSockets.

 ### Setting server protocol